MariaRHristova/Master_Thesis_Return_Migration/README.md

 # Master_Thesis_Return_Migration

-# Includes a .pdf Technical Appendix of description of the
+* Includes a Technical Appendix (.pdf)
-# Jupyter notebooks with the code.
+* Jupyter notebooks with the code.